Cultural Considerations in Advocacy: East Meets West

 – Emmanuel Jacomy, Shearman & Sterling LLP

 An advocate’s job to persuade can perhaps be made easier through the thoughtful selection and nomination of an arbitrator with the desired understanding of the legal and business culture for the case at hand.
-Since it is safe to assume that arbitrators talk to each other about the case during arbitration and deliberations, such an arbitrator can play the role of a ‘cultural intermediary and translator’ by explaining the social and cultural intricacies relevant to the dispute (the understanding of which may be helpful or even essential to the advocate’s case) that the other members of the tribunal might otherwise be unable to comprehend because of inexperience or lack of knowledge.
+Since it is safe to assume that arbitrators talk to each other about the case during arbitration and deliberations, an arbitrator can play the role of a ‘cultural intermediary and translator’ by explaining the social and cultural intricacies relevant to the dispute (the understanding of which may be helpful or even essential to the advocate’s case) that the other members of the tribunal might otherwise be unable to comprehend because of inexperience or lack of knowledge.
 A civil law arbitrator may, for instance, be better placed to understand the business law norms of an Indonesian or a Japanese party.

 It is not the intention of this chapter to explore the precise differences in communication and behavioural norms that exist between arbitration participants from different cultures.
-However, we will briefly discuss a few points of which an advocate can usefully take note.
+However, we briefly discuss a few points of which an advocate can usefully take note.

 If the language of the arbitration is English but English is not the first language for one or more participants, or if the participants have varying levels of proficiency in the language, it is necessary for the advocate to tailor his or her written and spoken communications to ensure that everyone involved can understand them.
-In such situations, an advocate may wish to adopt clear, simple and concise language without colloquialisms, while at the same time ensuring that the language used is not so basic as to lose the interest of an arbitrator whose first language is English.
+In these situations, an advocate may wish to adopt clear, simple and concise language without colloquialisms, while at the same time ensuring that the language used is not so basic as to lose the interest of an arbitrator whose first language is English.
 Conversely, if the arbitrator’s first language is not English, the advocate would do well to ensure that his or her oral submissions are clearly understood.

 Efficiency versus cultural sensitivity